lukepereira/UAVLogViewer/README.md

 ## Getting started

--   Follow `Build Setup` below to start UI
+-   Follow `Build Setup` below to start serving the UI
--   In a seperate terminal, start API: `cd api && npm start`
+-   In a seperate terminal, start the API: `cd api && npm start`
 -   Open chatbot from widgets:
     -   Load flight log data
     -   Click (...) to show widgets